 Bon Bon Cafe

-Bon Bon Cafe is one of the oldest cafes in the city.
-Its history goes back to 1949.
-When dropping by this cafe, you can really feel that it has been around for a while.
-If you are eager to visit a traditional Nagoya-style cafe Bon Bon is the place to check out.
+Bon Bon Cafe is one of the oldest cafes in the city, with a history dating back to 1949.
+When dropping by this cafe, you can truly sense its enduring legacy.
+If you’re keen on experiencing a traditional Nagoya-style cafe, Bon Bon is the place to check out.

-The cafe offers a standard Morning Service consisting of toast and a boiled egg.
-You are also given the option to add a jam, yogurt, or mini salad on the side for an additional 100 yen.
-But really, people come here for the nostalgic atmosphere rather than the free breakfast.
-Especially regulars enjoy staying here for a long time in the morning.
+The cafe offers a standard Morning Service consisting of toast and a boiled egg for an additional 100 yen.
+They also specialize in cakes but actually, people come here for the nostalgic atmosphere rather than the food.
+Especially the regulars, who enjoy staying here for a long time in the morning.

 Bon Bon Cafe (ボンボン)